bluedragon1221/papa_stories/md/05_Essential_Ingredients_of_Life_Food_and_Love.md

 ---
 title: "Essential Ingredients of Life: Food and Love"
+lesson: Money and riches are not vital to happiness
 ---

 When I was growing up in Lakeview, food was a simple affair, but it was